SlicerMorph/W_2020/Lab01_Slicer_1_Intro/README.md

 <img src="images/contributions.png">

-## Slicer with SlicerMorph
+## Slicer versus SlicerMorph

 In this workshop, we will use a custom Slicer with SlicerMorph extension and some modifications to existing modules.
-You can download it from here for Mac and Windows: http://download.slicermorph.org
+You can download it for Mac and Windows from: http://download.slicermorph.org.
+If you are a linux user, there is a PDF in the same URL that recounts the steps you need to do to obtain a customized SlicerMorph for Linux.

+Except for our geometric morphometrics modules, there is no difference between Slicer and SlicerMorph.
+We pre-bundle our tools and some useful other extensions with SlicerMorph so that installation steps are easier for you and you can immediately begin working with your data.
+Also, we test our tools more extensively against the Slicer version we customize.
+This makes sure that any development changes to the 3D Slicer does not break our functionality.
+We plan to update SlicerMorph in six months cycles so that the new futures added to Slicer are also incorporate to SlicerMorph.

 ## General Application Window and UI